These grants have been awarded under the Reentry Employment Opportunities Program and are designed to serve urban centers and areas of greatest need.

 CURRENT REO PILOT PROGRAMS

-(PRESS RELEASE: US Labor Department announces $64.5M in grants)
+Reentry Demonstration Projects - US Labor Department announces $64.5M in grants.

 Linking to Employment Activities Pre-Release (LEAP) Demonstration this pilot program places One Stop Career Center/American Job Centers services directly in local jails.
 These specialized services will prepare individuals for employment while they are incarcerated to increase their opportunities for successful reentry into their communities upon release.
 These pilot projects link participants to the AJC in their communities upon release.